-- Each session will be followed or preceded with an extra half-hour to discuss relevant developments in the news, or to discuss papers before and after they are written, or to meet researchers and activists from the field of sexual orientation law.
+- Each session will be followed or preceded with an extra half-hour to discuss relevant developments in the news, or to discuss papers before and after they are written, to meet researchers and activists from the field of sexual orientation law, etc.

-• Active participation in class (including a short individual presentation, and for each session: submitting a question about the reading materials and submitting an answer to a set question about these materials) (25%)
+- Active participation in class (including before each session: submitting a question about the reading materials, submitting an answer to a set question about these materials, and submitting an answer about developments in student's own country) (25%)